pgleamy/BrowserVisualizations/README.md

 I have a bunch of these I've made, but most are not that great.
 So I'll just add the interesting ones here from time to time.

-I created this repository because X.com breaks my code when I post it by forcefully reformatting some lines of the code to hyperlinks.
-There is no way I can find to stop this forced formatting.
-I needed a way to share these reliably so people aren't frustrated when they try to run them and it doesn't work (because X.com broke my code!).

 https://github.com/pgleamy/BrowserVisualizations/blob/main/SolarSystem3dimensional.html